-The district requires transition services to be addressed no later than age 16.
+The cooperative and member districts require transition services to be addressed no later than age 16.
 These services are designed to assist the student with moving from a school based environment to post school activities including education, employment and daily living.
 Several measures are utilized to assess a student's transition.
 Those needs will then be reported through goals and activities on the IEPs.
 The cooperative along with the member school districts use the state transition liaisons, school counselors and Vocational Rehabilitation to identify and implement transition services.
 Project Skills is also utilized.